MuscleMap/MuscleMap/docs/segmentation.md

 permalink: /segmentation/
 ---

-# Automated whole-body muscle segmentation using deep learning | MuscleMap
+# Automated whole-body muscle segmentation

 The segmentation is performed using a deep learning–based, contrast-agnostic whole-body model trained for robust muscle and bone segmentation across MRI and CT modalities.